informjennifer/WashU-datarescue/how-to-start/README.md

 #### [Track 2 Web Archiving](track-2-web-archiving.md)

-This track focused on finding and evaluating valuable and relevant at-risk data.
+This track focused on nominating at-risk websites for capture to the End of Term Archive.
 It's not currently offered, but may be again in the future.

 #### [Track 3 (Data Capture)](track-3-data-capture.md)